 - 5 liters cream for €15

-Your gross purchases is simple to calculate: add up all your purchase invoices.
+Your gross purchases calculation is straightforward: add up all purchase invoices.

 Restaurant De Smulhoek purchases this week: